Is Lexington Kentucky Safe? An Honest Local Take

 On the FBI Uniform Crime Reporting data, Lexington's overall crime rate sits roughly in line with other Kentucky cities of similar size and is broadly comparable to peer mid-sized Southern cities like Knoxville and Chattanooga.
 It runs lower than Louisville on a per-capita basis (Louisville is larger and denser).
 It runs higher than rural Kentucky towns, which is true of essentially any urban area.

 Putting Lexington on the national map, it is a normal mid-sized American city.
-Not a particularly dangerous one.
-Not a particularly safe one.
+I wouldn't call it safe or dangerous.
 Just a city, with the kinds of crime patterns you would expect from a 320,000-person metro that has bars, college students, interstate access, and a tourist industry.

-If you want the actual numbers, the Lexington Police Department publishes annual crime reports at lexingtonky.gov, and the FBI Crime Data Explorer (cde.ucr.cjis.gov) lets you compare Lexington to any other city in the country.
-I would start there before trusting any "best or worst" lists you find elsewhere.
+If you want the actual numbers, I broke the most recent ones down in plain language in my post on Lexington crime statistics, which pulls straight from the police department's monthly reports.
+Beyond that, the Lexington Police Department publishes annual crime reports at lexingtonky.gov, and the FBI Crime Data Explorer (cde.ucr.cjis.gov) lets you compare Lexington to any other city in the country.
+I would start with the official sources before trusting any "best or worst" lists you find elsewhere.

 How to research Lexington safety yourself